 The migration documentation details how to upgrade existing legacy tokens after upgrading to 1.4.0.
 It will briefly describe what changed, and then walk through the high-level migration process options, finally giving some specific examples of migration strategies.
 The new ACL system has improvements for the security and management of ACL tokens and policies.

-Note: the following are located on HashiCorp Learn.
-By selecting one of the guides, you will be directed to a new site.
+Note: the following guide is located on HashiCorp Learn.
+By selecting it, you will be directed to a new site.

 » Securing Consul with ACLs

 In this guide, you will learn how to secure the UI, API, CLI, service communications, and agent communications with ACLs.
 When securing your cluster you should configure the ACLs first.
 The ACL documentation introduces basic concepts and syntax for the ACL system, and we recommend that you read it before you begin this guide.